-- 1. All earned vacation time will be paid in full to an employee upon separation. - 2.
-An employee shall request time off through the Time and Attendance software. - 3.
+- 1. All earned, but unused vacation time will be paid in full to an employee upon separation. - 2.
+An employee shall request time off through the Human Resources Information System (HRIS). - 3.
 When two or more employees in the same department request the same days off (and it is impossible to let both have it), the Division Director will decide. - 4.
-Holidays during vacation periods will be paid as holiday time (regular rate of pay) and not count as vacation days. - 5.
-At the discretion of the Executive Director, vacation days may be required to be used for other types of leave, providing that the benefits associated with those leaves are exhausted.
-Use of vacation may also be required for periods requested under the Family Medical Leave Act.
+Holidays during vacation periods will be paid as holiday time (regular rate of pay) and not count as vacation days.

+- 5. At the discretion of the Executive Director, vacation days may be required to be used for other types of leave, providing that the benefits associated with those leaves are exhausted.
+Use of vacation may also be required for periods requested under the Family Medical Leave Act. - 6.
+If you are a new employee, the Executive Director may give you years of service credit towards vacation for prior employment.